IP-CAM/Newsman-Newsletter-Sync-Opencart-v.2.3.x/README.md

 # OpenCart 2.3 - Newsman Newsletter Sync
-[Newsman](https://www.newsmanapp.com) plugin for OpenCart 2.3.
-Sync your OpenCart customers / subscribers to Newsman list / segments.

-This is the easiest way to connect your Shop with [Newsman](https://www.newsmanapp.com).
-Generate an API KEY in your [Newsman](https://www.newsmanapp.com) account, install this plugin and you will be able to sync your shop customers and newsletter subscribers with Newsman list / segments.
+Use the NewsMAN plugin for OpenCart 2.3 to connect your customers and subscribers with [NewsMAN](https://www.newsmanapp.com) lists and segments easily.
+It's a straightforward way to integrate your shop with NewsMAN.
+Simply generate an API KEY in your NewsMAN account, install the plugin, and start syncing your ecommerce data to your email marketing platform.

 ![image](https://raw.githubusercontent.com/Newsman/OpenCart2.3-Newsman/master/assets/newsmanBr.jpg)

 # Installation

-## Newsman Sync

-Manual installation:
+For manual installation, follow these steps:
-1. Copy contents of the src folder and paste to your opencart 2.3 root directory
+1. Copy the files from the "uploads" folder and paste them into tyour OpenCart root directory.
+2. Provide user privileges in the admin section by going to admin->System->Users->User Groups
-2. Go to admin->Extensions->Extenstion->Choose the extension type->Modules-> and then install Newsman Newsletter Sync module
+3. Navigate to admin->Extensions->Modules and install the NewsMAN Newsletter Sync module.
-3. After installation edit the Newsman Newsletter Sync module
+4. After installation, go ahead and customize the settings for the NewsMAN Newsletter Sync module.

 ## Newsman Remarketing

+To configure NewsMAN Remarketing, please follow these instructions:

-1. Extensions -> Installer -> Upload newsmanremarketing.ocmod.zip
+1.Go to Extensions -> Installer -> Upload NewsMANremarketing.ocmod.xml.
-2. Extensions -> Modifications -> Refresh
+2. Refresh the modifications by visiting Extensions -> Modifications -> Refresh.
-3. Extensions -> Extensions -> Analytics -> Newsman Remarketing
+3. Then, go to Extensions -> Analytics -> NewsMAN Remarketing.
+3. Input your Remarketing ID from your NewsMAN account in Settings -> Remarketing.
+Activate the Remarketing option and save your configurations.

 # Setup

-- The process is automated, login with Newsman via Oauth and the settings will get automatically filled based on your selection
+1. The setup is streamlined – by logging in to NewsMAN via OAuth, your preferences will be seamlessly utilized to automatically populate the settings.

 ![image](https://raw.githubusercontent.com/Newsman/OpenCart2.3-Newsman/master/assets/oauth1.png)
 ![image](https://raw.githubusercontent.com/Newsman/OpenCart2.3-Newsman/master/assets/oauth2.png)

-2. Choose List for your newsletter subscribers
-For the lists to show up in this form, you need to set up your user id and api key.

-For the automatic synchronization to work, you must setup a webcron to run this URL:
-`{yoursiteurl}/index.php?route=module/newsman_import&cron=1&apikey={yourapikey}`
+2. Provide your NewsMAN API KEY and User ID, and subsequently, click on the "Connect" button.
+3. Choose the NewsMAN Segment to associate with your newsletter subscribers and customer groups.
+All your groups will be displayed, allowing you the flexibility to either ignore a group or upload its members while integrating them into any segment.
+It's essential to preconfigure these segments in your NewsMAN account to ensure their availability in this form.

+To activate automatic synchronization, configure a webcron to execute the URL provided in your NewsMAN settings.

 ## Newsman Remarketing

 1. Fill in your Newsman Remarketing ID and save
 ![](https://raw.githubusercontent.com/Newsman/OpenCart2.3-Newsman/master/assets/nr1.png)

-# Description

-With the NewsMAN Plugin for Opencart 2.3, you have the power to streamline your email and SMS marketing efforts.
-This tool enables you to manage subscription forms, contact lists, newsletters, email campaigns, SMS functionalities, smart automations, detailed analytics, and ensure reliable transactional emails - all accessed through the NewsMAN platform, providing you with enhanced marketing capabilities.

-# Subscription Forms & Pop-ups:

-* Create: Craft visually engaging subscription forms and pop-ups, like embedded newsletter signups or exit-intent popups, strategically capturing potential leads before they leave.
-Customize these forms with compelling visuals and user-friendly designs to entice visitors effectively.

-* Sync: Ensure forms are consistent across multiple platforms by synchronizing them, regardless of the device used.
-This maintains a smooth user experience and upholds brand consistency.

-* Connect to Automations: Seamlessly integrate subscription forms with automated workflows.
-This enables the activation of welcome emails or specific responses upon form submissions, enhancing user engagement through automated processes.

-# Contact Lists & Segments:

-* Auto Import Sync: Automate the import and synchronization of contact lists from different sources such as websites, e-commerce platforms, or marketing/sales software.
-This streamlines data management, ensuring your contact information remains accurate and updated effortlessly.

-* Advanced Segmentation: Utilize demographic or behavioral segmentation techniques to better target specific audience segments.
-Tailor offers or promotions specific to regions based on users' interests and behaviors, enhancing the relevance of your marketing approaches.

-# Marketing Campaigns (Email and SMS):

-* Mass Campaigns: Send newsletters or promotional offers to a broad subscriber base with convenience.
-This keeps your audience engaged with regular updates on fresh products or services.

-* Segmented & Personalized: Tailor campaigns to resonate individually with subscribers by personalizing content.
-Address subscribers by name or suggest products aligned with their preferences or past interactions, ensuring personalized engagement.

-* Resend to Unopened: Re-engage subscribers effectively by resending campaigns to those who haven't opened the initial email.
-Modify content to enhance interaction and expand reach, fostering increased engagement.

-* A/B Tests: Improve campaign performance by experimenting with various elements such as subject lines, content formats, or visuals through A/B tests.
-Identify the most effective strategies to refine your approach.

-* Fully Automated: Optimize campaign performance through experimentation with various elements like subject lines, content formats, or visuals to identify the most effective strategies.

-# Marketing Automation (Email & SMS):

-* E-commerce & Non-E-commerce: Automate personalized product suggestions or follow-up emails based on user behavior, enhancing user engagement and providing customized experiences.

-* Cart Abandonment & Product Views: Strategically address cart abandonment or showcase related products to encourage users to finalize their purchase journey, reclaiming potential sales opportunities.

-* Order Review & Post-Purchase: Gather post-purchase feedback to bolster relationships and refine products/services based on valuable testimonials, strengthening customer satisfaction.

-* Extensive Automation Flows: Develop comprehensive workflows triggered by specific user actions.
-Guide users through diverse touchpoints in their journey, such as onboarding sequences or re-engagement strategies, ensuring a fluid user experience.

-# Ecommerce Remarketing:

-* Efficient Targeting: Reconnect with subscribers by sending targeted offers or reminders based on their past interactions, amplifying the effectiveness of re-engagement strategies.

-* Custom Flows: Personalize interactions by providing exclusive offers or reminders based on users' behavior or preferences, fostering a sense of exclusivity and engagement.

-# SMTP Transactional Email & SMS:

-* Transactional Emails: Guarantee the prompt and reliable delivery of critical messages, such as order confirmations or shipping notifications, through SMTP.
-This ensures users consistently receive important communications without delay.

-# Extended Email and SMS Statistics:

-* Comprehensive Insights: Gain comprehensive insights into open rates, click-through rates, conversion rates, and overall campaign performance.
-These detailed analytics empower data-driven decision-making, refining future campaigns and enhancing overall performance.
+Description

+Level up Your Ecommerce Marketing with the NewsMAN Plugin for Opencart 2.3.
+Take control of your email and SMS marketing strategies using the versatile NewsMAN Plugin.
+Streamline the management of subscription forms, contact lists, newsletters, campaigns, SMS features, automations, and detailed analytics effortlessly within the NewsMAN platform.

+Create Compelling Subscription Experiences

+Visually Captivate Interest:
+Develop visually appealing subscription forms and pop-ups, including embedded newsletter signups or exit-intent popups, strategically capturing potential leads before they leave.

+Customize with Visual Allure:
+Personalize forms with captivating visuals and user-friendly designs to attract and engage visitors effectively

+Consistency Across Platforms:
+Guarantee a consistent user experience across various platforms by synchronizing forms and maintaining brand consistency.

+Automate with Workflows
+Seamlessly integrate subscription forms into automated workflows, streamlining processes and enhancing efficiency.

+Simplify Contact Lists & Segmentation
+Streamlined Import Synchronization
+Automate the import and synchronization of contact lists from various sources, simplifying data handling with minimal intervention.

+Advanced Segmentation Techniques
+Harness advanced segmentation methods based on demographics or user behavior to effectively pinpoint specific audience segments.

+Email & SMS Marketing Campaigns

+Seamless Broadcasts Campaigns
+Easily send newsletters or promotional offers to a broad subscriber base, maintaining audience engagement through regular updates on new products.

+Individually Crafted & Personalized Approach
+Tailor campaigns for a unique connection with subscribers by customizing content, addressing recipients by name, or recommending products in line with their preferences.

+Revitalize Engagement via Resending
+Effectively rekindle connection with subscribers by re-sending campaigns to those who haven't opened the initial email, adapting content to improve interaction and expand your outreach.

+Explore A/B Testing
+Improve campaign performance through A/B tests, experimenting with subject lines, content formats, or visuals to pinpoint the most effective strategies.

+Advanced Automation:
+Refine campaign efficiency through experimentation with various elements, identifying optimal strategies for heightened performance.

+Automated Email & SMS Marketing Sequences
+E-commerce & Comprehensive Automation
+Automate customized product recommendations or follow-up emails based on user behavior, elevating user engagement and delivering personalized experiences.

+Handling Cart Abandonment & Highlighting Products Strategically address cart abandonment or display related products to motivate users to complete their purchase journey.

+Post-Purchase Engagement
+Collect post-purchase feedback to fortify relationships and enhance products/services based on valuable testimonials, boosting customer satisfaction.

+In-Depth Workflow Design
+Create extensive workflows triggered by specific user actions, guiding users through various touchpoints in their journey to ensure a seamless user experience.

+Revitalize E-commerce Remarketing

+Precision Targeting:
+Reconnect with subscribers by sending precisely targeted offers or reminders based on their past interactions, amplifying the effectiveness of re-engagement strategies.

+Tailored Communication:
+Customize engagements with exclusive offers or reminders tailored to users' behavior or preferences, nurturing a feeling of exclusivity and fostering increased engagement.

+Streamlined SMTP Transactional Emails

+Punctual & Reliable Delivery:
+Guarantee the timely and dependable delivery of crucial messages, like order confirmations or shipping notifications, through SMTP.
+Thorough Email and SMS Insights
+Comprehensive Performance Evaluation:
+Attain comprehensive insights into open rates, click-through rates, conversion rates, and overall campaign performance for informed decision-making and refining future campaigns.